tsuku-dev/tsuku/docs/DESIGN-dependency-provisioning.md

 - Lazy installation (only when a source build is attempted)
 - Share build tools across multiple source builds
 - Use Homebrew bottles (pre-built) to avoid bootstrap problem
+- Start with small set of system dependencies (docker, cuda), expand as needed

 ### Neutral

-- Removes `system:` annotation concept entirely
+- `system:` annotation reserved for truly unprovisionable dependencies only
-- Shifts complexity from recipe authors to tsuku maintainers
+- Shifts build tool complexity from recipe authors to tsuku maintainers
-- Aligns with tsuku's "self-contained" philosophy
+- Aligns with tsuku's "self-contained" philosophy while acknowledging limits